TorchLean: Formalizing Neural Networks in Lean: : a PyTorch style front end with a single semantic target

 \end{BlueTheorem}

-Next, the following theorem targets the verifier/demo fragment; proving an analogous single theorem for arbitrary user-written \TorchLean{} programs in the current higher-order/tagless-final embedding would require a logical-relations/parametricity development (or a different frontend encoding), and we leave it to future work.
+The following theorem targets the verifier/demo fragment.
+A single theorem for arbitrary user-written \TorchLean{} programs in the current higher-order/tagless-final embedding requires a logical-relations or parametricity development, or a different frontend encoding; that extension remains future work.

 \begin{BlueTheorem}{Eager--graph correspondence}{eager-graph-correspondence} For any fixed eager execution run that produces a computation tape \(T\) with forward values \(v_i\) and a backward pass that computes gradients \(g_i\), there exists a well-typed SSA/DAG graph \(G\) such that: \begin{itemize} \item \textbf{Forward correspondence:} the eager forward values agree with the graph denotation (\(v_i = \llbracket G\rrbracket(x)_i\) for all nodes \(i\)). \item \textbf{Backward correspondence:} the eager backward gradients agree with graph backpropagation (\(g_i = \mathrm{backpropCtx}(G,x,seed)_i\) for all nodes \(i\)). \end{itemize} \end{BlueTheorem}